The I.A.B (Industries Assistance Board)

 Under the IAB Act, mortgaged “settlers”, (as the new farmers were deemed) were bound to declare annually their gross production and were bound to sell only with the authority of the IAB Board.
 As a consequence both sellers and buyers were often prosecuted under the criminal code for violation of the IAB rules. (back door trading)

 The scheme was highly contentious on the one hand, and highly acclaimed on the other, depending on which side of the political fence it was viewed from.
-However, the reality is that, many settlers could not meet their obligations to the IAB during this horrendous economic period and sadly and slowly abandoned their properties, plant and equipment thus forfeiting all to the State.
+However, the reality is that, many settlers could not meet their obligations to the IAB during this horrendous economic period (The Great Depression) and sadly and slowly abandoned their properties, plant and equipment thus forfeiting all to the State.

-In 1945, after the scheme meandered from one crises to the next and a major restructure was initiated whereby settlers debts due to the IAB and to due the Agricultural Bank of WA were capitalized and rolled into a loan.
+In 1945, after the scheme meandered from one crises to the next and a major restructure was initiated whereby settlers debts due to the IAB and debts due the Agricultural Bank of WA were capitalized and rolled into a loan.
 The IAB then amalgamated with the Agricultural Bank of Western Australia and the two became known as the Rural and Industries Bank of Western Australia.
 This “bank” was still not a real bank even then, in that it did not take deposits from the general public, but was capitalized by government bonds.
 The landscape of the organization changed again in 1990 when the Bank of Scotland acquired the bank and listed it.
-It is now known as BankWest.
+It was then known as Bankwest.
+In 2023 it became absorbed by the Commonwealth Bank of Austrasia.

 Related articles